Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decide on a date and time.

 ## Hiring Entertainment
 For music, there will be three options.
-Tallis will pay half of the rates.
+Tallis will pay half of the rate.

 **The Hillkeeper Brothers (3 GP).** Three dwarves who sing together, each playing a different instrument.
 They're energetic and upbeat, great for sing-alongs.

 **Melena Moonkiss (5 GP).** A harp player that strums hauntingly beautiful melodies.
 Perfect for a subtle, understated performance that provides a lovely background for social interaction.

 **William Morsorrow (8 GP).** An older once-wandering bard who settled down in Gullenshire.
 He sings heartbreaking ballads with his beautiful, deep singing voice and his effortless plucking on the lute.

+### The Hillkeeper Brothers
+If the Player chooses to hire the brothers, they will find them in Grunge's Bucketfuls.

 ### Melena Moonkiss
 If the Player chooses to hire Melena, they will find her in no other place than the Thirsty Deckhand.